While the weather generally starts to cool down in Perth during March, the Western and Central deserts remain hot, and it is time for Mulyamiji March.

 Mulyamiji March helps preserve traditional knowledge and culture as information and stories are shared from Elders to the younger generations (Orr, 2023).
 Supporting on-country trips to Mulyamiji sites, increasing knowledge sharing between rangers and scientists, and assisting with documenting traditional knowledge, songs, and stories keep cultural knowledge alive (DCCEEW, 2023).

-If your organisation is working in a region with State and Commonwealth list plants and animal or your business needs to understand the impacts of your activities on Aboriginal culture or heritage values, Integrate Sustainability has a wealth of experience and is able to assist.
+Integrate Sustainability was not involved in Mulyamiji March.
+However, if your organisation is working in a region with State and Commonwealth-listed plants and animals, or your business needs to understand the impacts of your activities on Aboriginal culture or heritage values, Integrate Sustainability has a wealth of experience and is able to assist.
 Please contact us by email at enquiries@integratesustainability.com.au or call us at 08 9468 0338.

 References